Online Youth Program Management & Evaluation Graduate Certificate

 A list of graduate faculty for the Youth Program Management Graduate Certificate as well as their current research interests is available on the NDSU catalog page.
 In addition to faculty information, you can find more information about the program in the catalog.

 The tuition and fee structure for this program is set by the GP IDEA consortium.
 Classes you take are charged at the same tuition rate regardless of which university is your home university.
 Books and supplies are not included in the tuition and fees.
+Since a certificate is not a degree track, federal Title IV student financial assistance and tuition waivers will not be available for certificate students.
+Please note that courses offered through GP IDEA are not eligible for NDSU tuition waivers.

 To apply for this graduate certificate program, click the link below to start the application process.
 You will be required to fill out a request for information form which sets up your login information to complete the application form.
 The application fee is $35.